ctjacobs/imperialscrmenu/README.md

 ImperialSCRMenu
 =================

-An Android application for checking the daily menu at Imperial's SCR restaurant.
+ImperialSCRMenu is an Android application for checking the daily menu at Imperial's SCR restaurant.

 Note: This project is not affiliated with Imperial College London.